semuconsulting/pynmeagps/README.md

 ---
 ## <a name="cli">Command Line Utility</a>

+**DEPRECATION NOTICE:** The `nmeadump` and `gnssdump` CLI utilities will be moving to the `pygnssutils` library in subsequent versions, along with a range of other GNSS and RTK utilities.

 If `pynmeagps` is installed using pip, a simple command line utility `nmeadump` is automatically installed into the Python 3 scripts (bin) directory.
 This utility streams the parsed NMEA output of a GNSS/GPS device to the terminal.

 Assuming the Python 3 scripts (bin) directory is in your PATH, the utility may be invoked thus (all args are optional):